BRGM/premache/readme.md

 Details:
 The Premache toolbox development, functioning, as well as the experimental data used to propose default values are detailed in a specific manuscript, including the toolbox flowchart (figure 6 of the manuscript)
-Grangeon T., Vandromme R., Pak L.T., Martin P., Cerda, O., Ouvry J.F., Richet J.B., Evrard O., Auzet A.V., Ludwig B., Souchère V.
+Grangeon T., Vandromme R., Pak L.T., Martin P., Cerdan, O., Richet J.B., Evrard O., Souchère V., Auzet A.V.,  Ludwig B., Ouvry J.F.
 A toolbox for soil hydrodynamic property parameterization in agricultural catchments: implications for runoff and erosion modelling.
 To be submitted to Environmental Modelling and Software.